- Date:

 - Central and regional offices provide a range of support and services to assist principals and employees to be safe and well, including access to the OHS Advisory Service and local regional officers who can provide free advice to schools on managing risks related to plant and equipment.

-- Only senior secondary school students who have passed a Restricted Plant Safe Use Competency Test are permitted to use plant items classified as restricted.
+- Only senior secondary school students who have passed a Restricted Plant Safe Use Competency Test (DOCX)(opens in a new window) are permitted to use plant items classified as restricted.

 - Staff and students operating any plant or equipment must be suitably trained and assessed as stated in this procedure, and students must be effectively supervised while using equipment.